Sanjaikee/Exp-7-Synchornous-counters-/README.md

 ### PROGRAM
 /*
 Program for flipflops  and verify its truth table in quartus using Verilog programming.
-Developed by: adhithya MR
+Developed by: Sanjai S
-RegisterNumber:  212222240002
+RegisterNumber:  23003393

 UP COUNTER:
 ```